-Fasting for Body and Soul, Week 5: A Prolonged Fast During Holy Week
+Fasting for Body and Soul: A Prolonged Fast During Holy Week

 This is the thirteenth piece in a series on how to develop a fasting lifestyle.
 Read the entire series here.